stfc/PSyclone/doc/user_guide/psyclone_kern.rst

 .. code-block:: bash

     > psyclone-ken -h
-    usage: psyclone-kern [-h] [-o OUTFILE] [-api API] [-l] filename
+    usage: psyclone-kern [-h] [--alg-gen] [--stub-gen] [-oalg OALG] [-ostub OSTUB] [-api API]

-    Create Kernel stub code from Kernel metadata
+                         [-I INCLUDE] [-l {off,all,output}]
+                         [--config CONFIG] [-v]
+                         filename

+    Run the PSyclone kernel generator on a particular file

     positional arguments:
-      filename              Kernel metadata
+      filename              file containing Kernel metadata

     optional arguments:
-      -h, --help            show this help message and exit --stub-gen            generate a kernel stub for the supplied kernel metadata --alg-gen             generate algorithm code that calls the supplied kernel using an 'invoke' -oalg OUTFILE, --outalgfile OUTFILE
+      -h, --help            show this help message and exit --alg-gen             generate an algorithm layer for the supplied kernel
+      --stub-gen            generate a stub kernel subroutine
-                            filename of output algorithm (implies --alg-gen)
+      -oalg OALG            filename of created algorithm code (implies '--alg-gen'
-      -ostub OUTFILE, --outstubfile OUTFILE
+      -ostub OSTUB          filename of created kernel stub code (implies '--stub-gen')
+      -api API              choose a particular API from ['dynamo0.1', 'dynamo0.3', 'gocean0.1', 'gocean1.0',
+                            'nemo'], default 'dynamo0.3'.
+      -I INCLUDE, --include INCLUDE
+                            path to Fortran INCLUDE or module files -l {off,all,output}, --limit {off,all,output}
-                            filename of output kernel subroutine stub (implies --stub-gen) -api API              choose a particular api from ['dynamo0.3'], default dynamo0.3 -l, --limit           limit the Fortran line length to 132 characters
+                            limit the Fortran line length to 132 characters (default 'off').
+Use 'all' to
+                            apply limit to both input and output Fortran.
+Use 'output' to apply line-length
+                            limit to output Fortran only.
+      --config CONFIG       Config file with PSyclone specific options.
+      -v, --version         Display version information (2.1.0)

 Those specific to stub or algorithm generation are covered in the appropriate sections below.

-The ``-oxxx``, or ``--outxxxfile`` options allows the user to specify that the output should be written to a particular file.
-If they are not specified then the python ``print`` statement is used.
-Typically the print statement results in the output being printed to the terminal.
+The ``-oalg`` and ``-ostub`` options allow the user to specify that the output should be written to a particular file.
+If these are not specified then the Python ``print`` statement is used to write to stdout.
+Typically this results in the output being printed to the terminal.

 As is indicated when using the ``-h`` option, the ``-api`` option only accepts ``dynamo0.3`` (LFRic) at the moment and is redundant as this option